frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Ray__ Ray is a masculine given name and short form (hypocorism) of Raymond.
 - __Rob__ A masculine given name, frequently a shortened version (hypocorism) of Robert.
 - __Roy__ Roy is a masculine given name and a family surname with varied origin.
 - __Sam__ A given name or nickname, often used by people named "Samuel," "Samson," and "Samantha", and occasionally used by people named "Salvatore."
+- __Sid__ A nickname deriving from (and hypocorism for) the given name Sidney, Siddhartha, Sidonia, or Sidra, though it is also used by people with other given names.
 - __Tim__ A masculine given name; it can also be used as a short form of Timothy.
 - __Tom__ Mostly used as a diminutive of Thomas.
 - __Zig__
 - __Zoe__ A female first name of Greek origin, meaning "Life".